cuboids/cuboids.github.io/_posts/2019-10-03-how-to-jump-paywalls.md

 <p>Sometimes ebooks on Z-library have been deleted.
 In that case you can try <a href="https://www.wikiwand.com/en/Library_Genesis">Library Genesis</a>, now at <a href="https://gen.lib.rus.ec">https://gen.lib.rus.ec</a>, to check if they have a copy. <a href="https://pdfdrive.com">PDF Drive</a> also has some ebooks.</p>

-<p>If an article cannot be found on Z-library one might try <a href="https://www.wikiwand.com/en/Sci-Hub">Sci-Hub</a>, now at <a href="https://sci-hub.tw">https://sci-hub.tw</a>.
+<p>If an article cannot be found on Z-library then there's <a href="https://www.wikiwand.com/en/Sci-Hub">Sci-Hub</a>, now at <a href="https://sci-hub.tw">https://sci-hub.tw</a>.
 For current mirrors, see <a href="https://whereisscihub.now.sh/">https://whereisscihub.now.sh/</a>.</p>

-<p>Let me conclude with some remarks concerning reading ebooks.
-My go-to tool for file conversions remains <a href="https://cloudconvert.com">CloudConvert</a>.
-I use Google Drive and Google Books for saving and reading ebooks, but your mileage may vary. <b>Statement of non-affiliation: I'm not affiliated with the organizations mentioned in this post</b></p>

-<h3>Addendum 1</h3>
-<p>Google Books and Amazon's preview feature can provide access to parts of books.
-Many older books can be found on archive.org.</p>
+<p>For file conversions I usually use <a href="https://cloudconvert.com">CloudConvert</a>.
+I use Google Drive and Google Books for saving and reading ebooks, but there are many options.
+Google Books and Amazon's preview feature can provide access to parts of books.
+And many older books can be found on archive.org.</p>

-<h3>Addendum 2</h3>
-<p>Today I found out that Reddit has its own list of resources, available at <a href="https://www.reddit.com/r/Piracy/wiki/megathread">reddit.com/r/Piracy/wiki/megathread</a>.</p>
+<p>Reddit has a list: <a href="https://www.reddit.com/r/Piracy/wiki/megathread">reddit.com/r/Piracy/wiki/megathread</a>.</p>